how to not grow cianobacteries!?

 Re: how to not grow cianobacteries!?

-one friend told me that maybe is to much material organic and much light, he told me to try to germinate in the sand and half dark!gemhunter178 wrote: ↑Mon Mar 05, 2018 4:18 am Honestly, I've had the same problem even after microwaving and/or putting my soil through the oven before I sow anything (which are two methods you can try).
+gemhunter178 wrote: Mon Mar 05, 2018 4:18 am Honestly, I've had the same problem even after microwaving and/or putting my soil through the oven before I sow anything (which are two methods you can try).
 I think they're actually slime molds though, and, unless they start covering seedlings, the seedlings seem to grow just fine.

 I agree that it is an eyesore at times, but, your seedlings should be fine for most cases